What are the Required Medical Tests for Term Insurance?

 How Are Term Insurance Medical Tests Conducted?

-The requirement for a term insurance medical test depends on your age, plan type, and the amount of coverage you opt for.
+Whether or not you need a medical test for term insurance depends on your age, the type of plan you choose, and the amount of coverage you want.

-If you fall within the age range where medical tests for term insurance are mandatory or choose a plan with a high sum assured, you will likely need to undergo a pre-entrance health check-up.
+If you are in the age group that requires medical tests for term insurance or choose a plan with a high sum assured, you will probably need to have a health check-up before you can get insurance.

 These tests are conducted at diagnostic centres or clinics as suggested by the insurer, and the cost is usually borne by the insurance company.
 Once your term insurance medical test reports are ready, they are sent for medical underwriting, where the insurer evaluates your health status before approving the policy.